Automatically Tag Trello Cards with Zapier and Natural Language Processing

 This post will show you how to build that Zapier workflow in two sections:

 - First, we’ll show you how to build your custom Natural Language Processing model.

 - Then, we’ll walk you through building the workflow in Zapier.

-As we said, you won’t need to leave your browser or write a line of code, but you will need a Trello account with a board that has cards on it, and a TAP account (you can sign up for the free plan here).
+As we said, you won’t need to leave your browser or write a line of code, but you will need a Trello account with a board that has cards on it, and a TAP account (you can sign up for free here).

 1. Build a Custom Natural Language Processing model from your Trello cards

 To automatically assign labels to your cards in Trello, you will need a Natural Language Processing model that can accurately predict what labels need be applied to each card.
 Instead of using an out-of-the-box text analysis model that would classify text according to pre-existing taxonomies, we’re going to build a model that uses a simple taxonomy – in this case, the taxonomy is the list of labels our team is already adding to cards.

 Usually, building a custom Natural Language Processing model would require a dedicated team of Machine Learning or NLP engineers at your disposal.
 But with the Text Analysis Platform (or TAP), you can do this without even leaving your browser.